gravitationalwavedc/meertime_dataportal/README.md

 ### Adding requirements

-Requirements are managed using [pip-tools](https://github.com/jazzband/pip-tools).
+Requirements are managed using [python poetry](https://python-poetry.org/).

 #### Add a production package
-1. Add the required package to requirements.in
+1. Run `poetry add hello` to add package `hello`
-2. Run `pip-compile`
+2. Run `poetry install`
-3. Run `pip-sync`
+3. Update requirements.txt with `poetry export -f requirements.txt --without-hashes > src/requirements.txt`.
+We may move to using poetry in docker too but while we use alpine images, we will stick with this method.

 #### Add a development package
-1. Add the required package to dev-requirements.in
-2. Run `pip-compile dev-requirements.in`.
-3. Run `pip-sync requirements.txt dev-requirements.txt`
+1. Run `poetry add --dev hello` to add development package `hello`
+2. Follow the steps for production package aside from the 1st step